|City/Town: • Kissimmee|

 Since opening on February 29, 1988, Arabian Nights dinner theater has presented over 10,000 performances for around 10 million visitors.

 Set in a horseshoe-shaped arena with a dirt floor, the Arabian Nights show spotlights Al-Marah Arabian horses with acrobatic riders.
-Customers, who pay $66.99 for general admission, eat dinner in stands surrounding the action.
+Different acts included but not limited to were chariot races, square dancing cowboys and Indians, and gypsies performing daredevil stunts.
+Customers, who paid $66.99 for general admission, ate dinner in stands surrounding the action.
+With seating for up to 1200, it was known as the world’s largest indoor Equestrian Arena.

 In November 2013, it was announced the attraction was closing on January 1, 2014.
 According to owner Mark Miller, the attraction’s revenue could no longer support the kind of show he wanted to present.
 Ticket wholesalers, which handle the bulk of Arabian Nights’ sales, would no longer pay enough for the blocks of seats they purchased.